ajroach42/ajroach42.github.io/_posts/2016-03-22-the-david-w-niven-collection-of-early-jazz.md

 > My hip cousin then advised me to get some recordings by another cornetist, Bix Beiderbecke, who started recording for OK the same year (1925).
 I dug, again, into my newspaper route money (35 cents) and bought the October 5, 1927, recording of “At the Jazz Band Ball,” backed by “Jazz Me Blues” by “Bix and his Gang”: Bix on cornet; Bill Rank, trombone; Don Murray, clarinet; Adrian Rollini, bass sax; Frank Signorelli, piano; and Chauncey Morehouse, drums.
 Over the next few years, I acquired every record Bix made prior to his early death in 1931.

-And his reasons for currating this collection:
+And his reasons for curating this collection:

 > The main reason for doing this rather major project was to put my collection into some kind of compendium form that would attract my children to the music that had been of such significance in my life.
 My collection amounted to over 10,000 hours of tapes.
 No two people will agree with my selection of Legends.
 I decided to choose from the years prior to the BeBop period, i.e., before Gillespie, Bird, Monk, Miles.